DoSomething/gambit/documentation/endpoints/broadcasts.md

 Error | Meaning
 --- | ---
-Cannot GET `/api/v1/broadcast-settings` | Missing broadcastId in the URL Broadcast **X** not found. | broadcastId was not found in Contentful.
+Cannot GET `/api/v1/broadcasts` | Missing broadcastId in the URL Broadcast **X** not found. | broadcastId was not found in Contentful.
 Is it published?
 Broadcast misconfigured.
 Message is required! | Broadcast `message` field is empty in Contentful.
-Is this an old broadcast?
+Is this a pre-TGM/Conversations broadcast?
 Customer.io broadcasts expect the copy to exist in Contentful.